How to Get Tickets to Global Citizen Festival 2019 in NYC

 What kind of impact do these actions have?

 Global Citizens have generated commitments and policy announcements from leaders valued at over $37.9 billion that are set to affect the lives of more than 2.25 billion people.
-This year alone Global Citizens have secured 29 commitments totaling over $2.9 billion that are set to affect the lives of more than 501 million people by 2030.
+This year alone, Global Citizens have secured nine commitments worth over $197 million that are set to affect the lives of more than 4 million people by 2030.

 Still have questions?
 Head over to our FAQ to find out more.